jacobecox/psc-automation/README-consumer.md

 ### Required Permissions

-The service account needs the following roles on the target project:
+The service account only needs the **Editor** role on the consumer project:
-- `roles/editor` - For general resource management
+- `roles/editor` - For general resource management (VPC, subnets, firewall rules, NAT, PSC endpoint)
-- `roles/serviceusage.serviceUsageAdmin` - For API enablement
-- `roles/resourcemanager.projectIamAdmin` - For IAM management

 ### Granting Permissions